Video: How to open a bank account REMOTELY in PANAMA

-Here were the rates as of early March 2020 in the bank I would say was the most suitable for non-residents.
-The rows are for the term deposit duration, and the columns for the payout frequency.
+Here were the rates as of October 2023 in the bank I would say was the most suitable for non-residents.
+The rows are for the term deposit duration (days and years), and the columns for the payout frequency.

 Should you open a bank account in Panama as a non-resident?